Home

 • Surveys & feedback-forms: An easy way to collect structured feedback, either on your website or afterwards.

-• Usability testing: Users complete specific tasks with your product while you watch how they do it, for example using a think-aloud method.
+• Usability testing: Users complete specific tasks with your product while you watch how they do it, for example using the Think-Aloud method.

 Combining quantitative and qualitative methods of user analysis